-Translating and Interpreting Services (TIS) National provides free interpreting services to medical practitioners and pharmacies, but not allied health professionals.
+Translating and Interpreting Services (TIS) National provides free interpreting services to medical practitioners pharmacies and PHN commissioned mental health providers, but not all allied health professionals.
 To address this gap, CESPHN funds the Access to Interpreting Service for Allied Health Professionals Program.
 Private allied health professionals that register in the program are provided access to interpreting services from TIS National at no cost.